Draggie306/nottingham-cs-notes/README.md

 > If the homelab is off (which should be never) then this repository will not be updated; usually, this should only be the case for a few days at most.

 > Sometimes I write notes in a hurry and this (especially for mathematics notes) causes the Jekyll build to fail.
 I am notified when this happens and notes are usually fixed for the next day; if this persists, feel free to open a PR.
 It should be an easy fix.

+## Maintenance
+If the remote repository is pushed to, a manual push and sync is required to avoid conflicts before the cron job can run again successfully.